Questions and Answers About Dental Implants

 After Implant Placement FAQ

 Find answers to frequently asked questions about care and lifestyle after dental implant surgery.
-Call our San Luis Obispo office for further assistance: Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.
+Call our San Luis Obispo office for further assistance: San Luis Obispo Office Phone Number 805-541-5611.

 What can I use for teeth while the implants heal? | Potential problems? | How long will the implants last? | When are teeth attached? | How do I clean my new teeth? | How many doctors are involved? | How much do dental implants cost?